Senior Bowl: Games coached by NFL teams

 Ted Marchibroda led the Baltimore Ravens staff in their only time coaching the Senior Bowl (1998).

-Each of the current 32 NFL teams has coached in at least one Senior Bowl.
-Records include games played under a franchise's prior names (e.g. Boston Patriots appearances are included in the record of the New England Patriots).
-Updated through the 2025 game (76 editions, 152 appearances).
+Each of the current 32 NFL teams has had members of their coaching staff coach in at least one Senior Bowl.
+Coaches from the New York Giants have coached in the most Senior Bowls, 13, while coaches from the Baltimore Ravens have only coached in one Senior Bowl.

+Records include games played under a franchise's prior names (e.g. New England Patriots includes appearances when the team was known as the Boston Patriots).

+Updated through the 2026 game (77 editions, 154 appearances).